Kipkorir2017/Hot-Pizza-inn/README.md

 # HOT-PIZZA INN
 ## By Benjamin Kipkorir
-This is Web Application where you can make Pizza order,it has a form, where you can select type of pizza, size, crust and toppings
+This is Web Application where you can make  order Pizza ,it has a form, where you can select type of pizza, size, crust and toppings
 ## SetUp/installation Requirement
 * Net
 * browser on your pc